 I really want to you to comfortably give this book a try.
 So I’m making it risk-free with my “love it or steal it” guarantee.
 If you don’t feel Computer Science Distilled helped you substantially into becoming a better programmer, I can’t accept your money.
 For whatever reason, even no reason at all, simply send me an email up to 30 days after your purchase—and I’ll instantly rush a full refund of every penny you paid.
 I’m so confident you’ll love this book, that in the unlikely event that you don’t, you don’t even need to mail it back—the book is yours to keep for giving it a fair try.
 No hard feelings.

 And once you decide to try the book, I want you to have the best reading experience.
-That’s why I’m making it available in two formats: hardcover print, and digital PDF.
-The PDF version will be delivered to your email instantly—meaning you’ll start improving your programming skills within minutes.
-And you’ll have a great reference PDF in your computer that can be quickly consulted at all times.
+That’s why I’m making it available in two formats: hardcover print, and digital.
+The digital version includes PDF, Mobi and ePub versions.
+They will all be delivered to your email instantly—meaning you’ll start improving your programming skills within minutes.
+And you’ll have a great reference e-book in your computer and e-readers, that can be quickly consulted at all times.

 Option 1: Digital only

 For the minimalists who prefer reading in books on a screen.
-You can get the PDF version for just $19, while still enjoying the full 30-day money back guarantee.
+You can get the PDF, Mobi and ePub versions for just $19, while still enjoying the full 30-day money back guarantee.

 Option 2: Digital + Hardcover

-For $39, you’ll get a link to download Computer Science Distilled in PDF format instantly delivered to your email—and also get a high-quality, hardcover copy of the book delivered to your doorstep.
+For $39, you’ll get a link to download Computer Science Distilled in PDF, Mobi and ePub formats instantly delivered to your email—and also get a high-quality, hardcover copy of the book delivered to your doorstep.
 This price includes free worldwide shipping and full 30-day money back guarantee.

 Whatever you choice, your purchase is really risk-free.
 I’m confident I did a pretty good job with this book, and that it will really help you.
 If for whatever reason you feel the book isn’t for you, just send me an email within 30 days, and I’ll issue you a full refund—no questions asked—and you even get to keep the book!
 When was the last time you were offered a book on these terms?